instant-dev/vectors/README.md

 you quickly run into IO-related performance issues.
 Your web requests will be throttled if you make too many parallel API requests, so OpenAI allows for batched requests via the [OpenAI embeddings API](https://platform.openai.com/docs/api-reference/embeddings).
-However, this API only allows for a maximum of 8,191 tokens: about 32,764 characters.
+However, this API only allows for a maximum of 8,191 tokens per request: about 32,764 characters.

-`@instant.dev/vectors` provides a simple `VectorManager` utility that performs automatic, efficient batch creation of vectors via APIs.
+**Solution:** `@instant.dev/vectors` provides a simple `VectorManager` utility that performs automatic, efficient batch creation of vectors via APIs.
 It will automatically collect vector creation requests over a 100ms (configurable) timeframe and batch them to minimize vector creation requests.

 It is most useful in web server contexts where multiple user requests may be creating vectors at the same time.
 If you rely on the same `VectorManager` instance